SeedGNN: Graph Neural Networks for Supervised Seeded Graph Matching: Experiments

 \subsection{Results}

-\paragraph{Performance Comparison on Correlated \ER Model.} In \prettyref{fig:CompareER}, we show the performance of the algorithms on correlated \ER graph model.
+\paragraph{SeedGNN requires fewer seeds than existing algorithms to successfully match graphs.} In \prettyref{fig:CompareER}, we show the performance of the algorithms on the correlated \ER graph model.
 For test graphs, we vary $\theta$ while fixing $n=500$, $p\in\{0.01,0.2\}$, $s=0.8$.
-The different graph sizes between the training set ($n=100$) and the test set ($n=500$) aim to demonstrate the generalization power of our SeedGNN.
 We can observe that, among the state-of-the-art methods, the iterative 2-hop algorithm has the best performance for sparse graphs ($p=0.01$), and the SGM algorithm performs the best for dense graphs ($p=0.2$).
-However, our SeedGNN has overall the best performance among all algorithms.
-From theoretical graph matching results, we have learned that the best features for matching sparse graphs ($p=0.01$) and dense graphs ($p=0.2$) are often different.
-Thus, these results suggest that our SeedGNN can adaptively choose the appropriate features to match different types of graphs.
-By outperforming existing algorithms even in the settings that they work well, our SeedGNN seems to be able to utilize the features more effectively than the state-of-the-art methods.
+In comparison, our SeedGNN has overall the best performance among all algorithms.
+Existing theoretical studies such as \cite{mossel2019seeded} must use witnesses at different numbers of hops, depending on whether the graphs are sparse ($p=0.01$) or dense ($p=0.2$).
+In contrast, our SeedGNN is capable of choosing the right features automatically to match different types of graphs.